Smullz622/efinance/README.md

 10) Remove unnecessary getters and setters (Sungjin) Deleted unused getters and setters which have the potential to increase the complexity of the application.

-12) Reformat to add line wrapping
+12) Reformat to add line wrapping (Ameli)

-13) Remove name section from the loan application and all related variables in application HMTL code
+13) Remove name section from the loan application and all related variables in application HMTL code (Ameli)